-- All indicators of influenza and ILI activity decreased in the past week. - Influenza notifications to the Department of Health decreased but remained in the higher range of values usually reported at this time of year.
-Respiratory syncytial virus (RSV) notifications decreased. - Non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) decreased in the past week. - COVID-19 notifications remained stable with 604 cases in the past week.
+- All indicators of influenza and ILI activity decreased or remained stable in the past week, apart from ILI presentations to sentinel GPs which increased. - Influenza notifications to the Department of Health decreased but remained in the higher range of values usually reported at this time of year.
+Respiratory syncytial virus (RSV) notifications decreased. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) decreased in the past week. - COVID-19 notifications increased to 660 cases in the past week.
 See COVID-19 Weekly surveillance report (health.wa.gov.au)